 The fixed fee or the estimate you are given for appeal work will generally include the following level of service:

-- Meeting with you to plan for the appeal, go through your evidence, answer your questions and describe the procedure on the day;
+- Meeting with you remotely or in person to plan for the appeal, go through your evidence, answer your questions and describe the procedure on the day

 - Arranging for you to be represented at the hearing of your appeal by a barrister, experienced in immigration law;

 - Providing the barrister with detailed instructions regarding your appeal;

 - Considering the written decision of the Judge following the hearing of the appeal and advising on next steps.

 The time it takes an application to be prepared and submitted will depend on the type of application, the complexity of the application, the time taken to assemble all the supporting documents, and in some cases the time needed to meet various requirements of the rules.

 The time taken by UKVI to make a decision on an application will also vary greatly.
 The average times for applications made outside the UK can be seen in the UKVI visa processing times.
 The service standards for applications made within the UK can be seen in the UKVI Service Standards.